Joseeli54/products-express-ts/README.md

   `$ npm run dev`

   Once this command is executed, a port will be opened to make HTTP requests.
 This port is configured in the `.env` file in the `PORT` variable.
 The generated route should be the following: `http://localhost:PORT`

+# Running Build on the API for generate production build.
+- To create an optimized production build for this application, run the following command:

+  `$npm run build`

+- A directory called `/dist` will be created, where the API will be executed in production mode.